TEIN tackles IFEST for saying Minority’s comment on teacher licensure exams is uninformed

 “Again, for IFEST to suggest that the Education Act, Act 778 makes room for the National Teaching Council (NTC) to conduct GTLE is factually inaccurate.
 Sections twelve (12) and thirteen (13) of the Education Act mandate the NTC to ONLY license and register teachers.

-“The qualification for a teacher to be issued with a license has been boldly stated in section 12 of the Education Act; that a teacher should possess at least an initial teacher certification.
-Under no circumstance does the act authorizes NTC to conduct examinations for trainee teachers.
+“The qualification for a teacher to be issued with license has been boldly stated in section 12 of the Education Act; that a teacher should possess at least an initial teacher certificate.
+Under no circumstance does the act authorizes NTC to conduct examination for trainee teachers.

-“It’s a fact that until 2020 that President Akufo-Addo’s administration saw the passage of the Education Regulatory Bodies Act 2020, Act 1023, there was no law backing the NTC to conduct an examination,” he added.
+“It’s a fact that until 2020 that President Akufo-Addo’s administration saw the passage of the Education Regulatory Bodies Act 2020, Act 1023, there was no law backing the NTC to conduct examination.”

 RE: CALLS TO SCRAP TEACHER LICENSING EXAMINATION RETROGRESSIVE—IFEST